 • 🎫 Jamaica Visa: Some Commonwealth countries, as well as citizens of the United States, Canada, and the United Kingdom, do not need a visa for short visits.
 Check here to see if you need a Jamaica travel visa.

 • 🔌 Electricity Socket: In Jamaica, you’ll find Type A (two-prong) and Type B (three-prong) electrical outlets — the same as used in the United States.
-Visitors from countries with different socket types will need a universal travel adaptor.
+Visitors from the UK, Europe and other countries with different socket types will need this universal travel adaptor.

 • 📲 Jamaica SIM Card: Getting a SIM card in Jamaica is a good idea for travelers who want to stay connected.
 Digicel and Flow are the two main providers offering tourist SIM cards.
 SIM cards are typically available at the Norman Manley International Airport in Kingston and Sangster International Airport in Montego Bay.
 Upon arrival, you can find kiosks or stores for Digicel and Flow, where you can purchase SIM cards.